 Matrix factorisation has many important advantages.
 It is able to illustrate a recommendation with the list of the neighbours used and has computational flexibility that allows scaling up to broad recommender systems, and this method is marked consistent in an online environment where new users and things are continually added.
 Another strength is its potential for making accidental recommendations that can lead users to discover unexpected, yet very interesting items (Ricci et al. 2015).

 Ricci, Rokach and Shapira (2015) stated that, the impact on the accuracy and efficiency of the recommender system is choosing between a user-based and an item-based neighbourhood method.
-The difference between the two memory-based approaches is that, item-based approaches provide more accurate recommendations while user-based methods usually provide more original recommendations, which may lead users to a more satisfying experience.
+The difference between the two memory-based approaches is that item-based approaches provide more accurate recommendations while user-based methods usually provide more original recommendations, which may lead users to a more satisfying experience.

 Methods